-We conduct our Internet operations solely in the PRC through our indirect wholly owned subsidiaries, Beijing ITC and Sohu Era and variable interest entities Sohu Internet and Beijing Sohu.
-Beijing ITC and Sohu Era are wholly foreign owned enterprises, or WFOEs, under PRC law.
-We are a Delaware corporation, Sohu Hong Kong, our indirect wholly owned subsidiary and the parent company of Beijing ITC and Sohu Era, is a Hong Kong corporation, and Sohu and Sohu Hong Kong are foreign persons under PRC law.
-Accordingly, our Internet business is 100% foreign-owned.
-In order to meet ownership requirements under PRC law which restrict or prohibit Sohu from operating in certain industries such as Internet content provider and Internet access, we have established Beijing Sohu, High Century, Hengda and Sohu Internet which are companies incorporated in the PRC and owned by Dr. Charles Zhang, our president and chief executive officer and a major Sohu shareholder, and certain other employees of Sohu.
-As of December 31, 2003, Sohu had invested \$5.2 million in Beijing Sohu, High Century, Hengda and Sohu Internet through loans to officers and employees.
-In 2000, we extended loans of \$242,000 to Dr. Charles Zhang and a Sohu employee to set up Beijing Sohu.
-Pursuant to a restructuring in May 2000, we transferred certain of our assets and operations to Beijing Sohu, a PRC company that is 80% owned by Dr. Charles Zhang.
-In 2001 and 2002, we made loans totaling \$4.6 million to Dr. Charles Zhang and an employee of the company to establish High Century for the purposes of undertaking additional investments in the PRC where foreign ownership is prohibited or restricted.
+We conduct our Internet and value added telecommunication operations solely in the PRC through our indirect wholly owned subsidiaries, Beijing ITC and Sohu Era, and variable interest entities Sohu Internet and Beijing Sohu.
+We are a Delaware corporation and Sohu Hong Kong, our indirect wholly owned subsidiary and the parent company of Beijing ITC and Sohu Era, is a Hong Kong corporation and a foreign person under PRC law.
+Accordingly, Beijing ITC and Sohu Era are wholly foreign owned enterprises, or WFOEs, under PRC law and our Internet and value added telecommunication business is 100% foreignowned.
+In order to meet ownership requirements under PRC law which restrict or prohibit WFOEs from operating in certain industries such as Internet information, Internet access, value added telecommunication and e-commerce services, we have established Beijing Sohu, High Century, Hengda and Sohu Internet, which are companies incorporated in the PRC and owned by Dr. Zhang and certain other employees of Sohu.
+As of March 31, 2004, Sohu had invested \$5.2 million in

+Beijing Sohu, High Century, Hengda and Sohu Internet through loans to officers and employees.
+In 2000, we extended loans of \$242,000 to Dr. Zhang and a Sohu employee to set up Beijing Sohu.
+Pursuant to a restructuring in May 2000, we transferred certain of our assets and operations to Beijing Sohu, a PRC company that is 80% owned by Dr. Zhang.
+In 2001 and 2002, we made loans totaling \$4.6 million to Dr. Zhang and an employee of the company to establish High Century for the purposes of undertaking additional investments in the PRC where foreign ownership is prohibited or restricted.
 In 2002, we loaned \$242,000 to an employee of the company for the purpose of funding an investment in Hengda, a company incorporated in the PRC which engages in Internet access services in the PRC on behalf of Sohu.
 The \$242,000 investment represents a 20% interest in Hengda, with High Century holding the remaining 80% interest.
-In March 2002, High Century entered into a joint venture agreement with Guolian Securities Co., Ltd., pursuant to which High Century has invested \$3.1 million in Sohu-Guolian in return for a 51% equity interest in and joint control of Sohu-Guolian.
-Sohu-Guolian was established to provide technical services to the PRC online securities trading and financial services industries.
-In December 2003, Sohu-Guolian was liquidated.

-In June 2003, we loaned \$121,000 to an employee of the company for the purpose of funding an investment in Sohu Internet, a company incorporated in the PRC which engages in Internet information services in the PRC on behalf of Sohu.
-The \$121,000 investment represents a 20% interest in Sohu Internet with High Century holding the remaining 80% interest.
+In June 2003, we loaned \$121,000 to an employee of the company for the purpose of funding an investment in Sohu.
+The \$121,000 to an employee of the Company for the PRC on behalf of Sohu.
+The \$121,000 investment represents a 20% interest in Sohu Internet, a company incorporated in the PRC which engages in Internet with High Century holding the remaining 80% interest.
 We do not have any direct ownership interest in Beijing Sohu, High Century, Hengda or Sohu Internet.